daos-stack/daos/terraform/examples/daos_cluster/README.md

 | terraform.tfvars.perf.example | Pre-Configured set of set of variables focused on performance                   |
 | terraform.tfvars.tco.example  | Pre-Configured set of set of variables focused on lower total cost of ownership |

+## Deploy a DAOS Cluster With This Example

+The following sections describe how to deploy a DAOS cluster with this example Terraform configuration.

-## Create a `terraform.tfvars` file
+### Create a `terraform.tfvars` file

-Before you run `terraform apply` to deploy a DAOS cluster with this example you need to create a `terraform.tfvars` file in the `terraform/examples/daos_cluster` directory.
+Before you run any `terraform` commands you need to create a `terraform.tfvars` file in the `terraform/examples/daos_cluster` directory.

-The `terraform.tfvars` file will contain the variable values that are used by the `main.tf` configuration file.
+The `terraform.tfvars` file will contain the variable values for the configuration.

 To ensure a successful deployment of a DAOS cluster there are two `terraform.tfvars.*.example` files that you can choose from.

-You will need to decide which of these files you will copy to `terraform.tfvars`.
+You will need to decide which of these files to copy to `terraform.tfvars`.

-### The terraform.tfvars.tco.example file
+#### The terraform.tfvars.tco.example file

-The `terraform.tfvars.tco.example` contains variables for a cluster deployment with 16 DAOS Clients, 4 DAOS Servers with 16 375GB NVMe SSDs per server.
+The `terraform.tfvars.tco.example` contains variables for a DAOS cluster deployment with
+- 16 DAOS Client instances
+- 4 DAOS Server instances
+  Each server instance has sixteen 375GB NVMe SSDs

-To use the `terraform.tfvars.tco.example` file run
+To use the `terraform.tfvars.tco.example` file

 ```bash
 cp terraform.tfvars.tco.example terraform.tfvars
 ```

-### The terraform.tfvars.perf.example file
+#### The terraform.tfvars.perf.example file

-The `terraform.tfvars.perf.example` contains variables for a cluster deployment with 16 DAOS Clients, 4 DAOS Servers with 4 375GB NVMe SSDs per server.
+The `terraform.tfvars.perf.example` contains variables for a DAOS cluster deployment with
+- 16 DAOS Client instances
+- 4 DAOS Server instances
+  Each server instances has four 375GB NVMe SSDs

 To use the ```terraform.tfvars.perf.example``` file run